major-segfault/khalilstemmler-website-2019/src/pages/blogs/thoughts/brutalist-websites.md

 displayInArticles: false
 ---

 Readers of [khalilstemmler.com](https://khalilstemmler.com) either **love** or _hate_ the design of the site.
-I coded it myself with slight inspiration from **brutalist web design**.
-Like most brutalist work, it can be very polarizing.
+When I was designing the site, I knew that I wanted to draw a little bit of inspiration from **brutalist web design**.
+The challenge is that most brutalist work can be very polarizing.

 ## What is brutalism?